cendyne/media-server/README.md

 21. Custom NamedFile response (FileContent)
 22. Refactor to use a route handler instead of a guard and handler
 23. Virtual Object info endpoint
+24. No longer rely upon public path on object

 ## Next things to do